f5alliances/f5_provisioner/provisioner/README.md

         `TESTWORKSHOP1-studentX-ansible`

 > :warning:
-Remember to tear down the lab by following [TEAR DOWN LAB](#tear-down-lab), to avoid unexpected AWS charges!
+Remember to tear down the lab when not is use by following [TEAR DOWN LAB](#tear-down-lab), to avoid unexpected AWS charges!

 ## Access the Lab